matdehaven/matdehaven.github.io/README.md

 Change the branch to "main" and folder to "docs".

-Set the custom domain as custome apex domain: `yourdomain.com`.
+Set the custom domain as the custom apex domain: `yourdomain.com`.

+## Hugo PaperMod setup

+See [HugoPaperMod page](https://github.com/adityatelange/hugo-PaperMod/) for setting up and [HugoPaperMod Wiki](https://github.com/adityatelange/hugo-PaperMod/wiki/FAQs) for more information.

+Change to Profile Mode.
+Edit social icons and buttons (I removed buttons).

+Add a Menu to the site.